-2019 was characterised by increasing oil activity levels and an outlook to a shifting customer demand towards new and higher priced fuel types.
-In combination, this led to higher working capital needs, which was met by the introduction of new banking partners and additional credit facilities.
+2020 was characterised by increasing oil activity levels and an outlook to a shifting customer demand towards new and higher priced fuel types.
 With adequate working capital in place, the company holds the financial resources to meet Management's expected future demands across all markets.

-With an equity ratio of 20.6%, Management further considers the Group to be in a solid financial position to further develop its activities.
+With an equity ratio of 46%, Management further considers the Group to be in a solid financial position to further develop its activities.